 Richard Harper (Co-Director)

-Richard is concerned with how new technologies shape us and how we in turn shape our technologies – in the space that is often known as Human Computer Interaction or HCI.
-He has written 13 books and over 160 scientific articles on topics such as the future of search engines and the latest incarnation of artificial intelligence.
+Richard leads research on how new technologies shape us, how we, in turn, shape our technologies, and how, in this way, the future is made.
+He has written and works on topics as diverse as the future of search engines and the latest incarnation of artificial intelligence.

 Rebecca Braun (Co-Director)

 Rebecca Braun is Professor of Modern Languages and Creative Futures.
-She works across languages and cultures to make tangible the different ways creative practice shapes our engagement with societies of the future.
+She researches ideas and practices of authorship across diverse cultural contexts.
+In ISF, she leads research on all forms of creative practice to make tangible the different ways it can shape societies of the future.